Past-The-War-Earth/the-struggle-continues-anew.xyz/Simulation-Outline.md

 NOTE-4: The armor of all types of forces should be estetically pleasing, in the spirit of 18th century military uniforms (given no need for camouflage in this version of NLNM).
 It should cleary display nations colors and the (Sub)-Continental block it belongs to.
 The weapons should also reflect the corresponding national character and be elegant in appearance.
 When before the battle sides may play their patriotic music.
 General emphasis on warrior honor must be clearly apparent.

+Inspirational video of national-styled armor and honorable demeanor:

 https://youtu.be/GqIMhrS14B0?si=9oYixkQKCQjfIjEv

 III.